igordejanovic/rustemo/docs/src/builders.md

 3. Multiple content matches and/or assignments -> a `struct` type where fields types are of the referred symbols.

-In addtion, production kinds and assignments LHS names are used for fields/function/type naming.
+In addition, production kinds and assignments LHS names are used for fields/function/type naming.
 Also, cycle refs are broken using `Box`.

 Probably the best way to explain is by using an example.
 For example, if we have